Fabindia: Right-wing groups target clothing giant over ad

 But the language has become polarising in India in recent years with right-wing Hindu groups asserting that it's predominantly spoken by the Muslim community and it should not be used to describe Hindu festivals and rituals.

-A spokesperson from Fabindia, however, told the Times of India newspaper that the Jashn-e-Riwaaz was not its Diwali collection.

-The ethnic retail behemoth is not the first brand to buckle under right-wing pressure in recent years.
+Fabindia is not the first brand to buckle under right-wing pressure in recent years.

 A recent advert by clothing brand Manyaavar, which featured Bollywood actor Alia Bhatt in a wedding attire, caused a social media furore.
 The ad, which appeared to question an old tradition, received widespread backlash as it was seen as an attack on Hindu wedding rituals.